microsoft/api-guidelines/graph/omitting-properties.md

 ## Callers opt-in to this behavior

-Unless the caller explicitly opts-in into omit annotations, the response should simply ignore the property and not include it in the reponse.
+Unless the caller explicitly opts-in into omit annotations, the response should simply ignore the property and not include it in the response.
 Only when the specific header value is included in the request, should the behavior described above kick in.

 The header used to opt-in is as follows: